zhihui-dhc/aib-website/src/content/en-US/WHITEPAPER.md

 Tendermint's BFT consensus algorithm.
 The Tendermint open-source project was born in 2014 to address the speed, scalability, and environmental issues of Bitcoin's proof-of-work consensus algorithm.
-By using and improving upon proven BFT algorithms developed at MIT in 1988 [\[20\]][20], the Tendermint team was the first to conceptually demonstrate a proof-of-stake cryptocurrency that addresses the nothing-at-stake problem suffered by first-generation proof-of-stake cryptocurrencies such as NXT and BitShares.
+By using and improving upon proven BFT algorithms developed at MIT in 1988 [\[20\]][20], the Tendermint team was the first to conceptually demonstrate a proof-of-stake cryptocurrency that addresses the nothing-at-stake problem suffered by first-generation proof-of-stake cryptocurrencies such as NXT and BitShares1.0.

 Today, practically all Bitcoin mobile wallets use trusted servers to provide them with transaction verification.
 This is because proof-of-work requires